-During laboratory practice, students will be taught to work in sterile conditions in a biological safety cabinet, introducing them to the basic techniques of manipulation of eukaryotic cell cultures.
-Students will learn to evaluate the health of a cell culture, to detach the cells by trypsinization, to count them and to carry out a cell seeding.
-On the seeded cells, each student will experiment, with different methods illustrated in the lectures, including: transfection (with two different methods), a cell vitality test, a cell mortality assay, transfection efficiency evaluation using fluorescence microscopy and assay of beta-galactosidase enzymatic activity.
+During laboratory, students will be taught how to work under sterile conditions in a biological safety hood, introducing them to basic mammalian cell culture handling techniques.
+Students will learn how to assess the health of a cell culture, detach cells by trypsinization, count them, and perform cell seeding.
+On the seeded cells, each student will experiment with different methods outlined in the frontal lectures, including: transfection (using two different methods), a cell viability assay, a cell death assay, evaluation of transfection efficiency using fluorescence microscopy and beta-galactosidase enzyme activity assay.

 FRONTAL EDUCATION (including seminars and classroom exercises):

 - Quantitative analysis of gene expression: definition and methodologies, basic PCR concepts, qRT-PCR operating scheme,

 approaches for real-time amplification detection, methods for quantitative data analysis; qRT-PCR applied to miRNAs

 - Techniques for the study of macromolecule interactions: co-(immuno)precipitation with native or fusion proteins, GST-pull down

 and related approaches, study of interactions by FRET (in vitro and in vivo); analysis of interactions between proteins and nucleic